コンテンツにスキップ

 The first person is Doi Sanehira.

-Spot 1: Jyoganji Temple
+Spot 1: Joganji Temple

-It is located about 500 meters up the mountain north of Yugawara Station after getting off at Yugawara Station.
-It originated from the fact that Doi Sanehira built a Jibutsu-do (a Buddhist temple dedicated to the Buddha) in hopes of the everlasting prosperity of his clan.
-The current sect is Soto Zen (though it has been converted several times in the past), but the statues of Doi Sanehira and Toohira, the statues of seven horsemen engraved with the achievements of Doi Sanehira, who set sail from the coast of Manazuru in the Toi domain with only seven horsemen (the Seven Horsemen Fall) to Awa after the defeat at Ishibashiyama and later supported the great achievement of establishing a samurai government, and the Shichiki-do (Seven Horsemen Hall) where the statues are enshrined, as well as the graves of the Doi clan, suggest that it has a deep connection with the Toi clan.
+It is located about 500 meters up the mountain north of Yugawara Station.
+Its origins date back to when Doi Sanehira built a Buddhist altar in the hope of ensuring the long-lasting prosperity of his family.
+The current sect is the Soto sect (though it has converted several times in the past), but the temple's deep connection to the Toi clan is evident through the statues of father and son Doi Sanehira and Toohira, the Shichikido Hall, which houses statues of seven horsemen commemorating Doi Sanehira's achievements in setting sail from the coast of Manazuru in Toi's domain to Awa with only seven horsemen (the "Seven Horsemen") after the defeat at Ishibashiyama, and later supporting the establishment of a military government, and the graves of the Toi clan.

 Shichikido

-Jōganji Temple 📍252 Shirobori, Yugawara-machi, Ashigarashimo-gun, Kanagawa Prefecture, 259-0305
+Joganji Temple 📍252 Shirobori, Yugawara-machi, Ashigarashimo-gun, Kanagawa Prefecture, 259-0305

 Spot 2 Gosho Shrine